Ahnfelt/firefly-boot/fireflysite/assets/markdown/BaseTypes.md

 False && False == False
 ```

-Logical or is an operator on booleans:
+Logical or is an operator on booleans.
+The right hand side is only evaluated when the left hand side is `False`:

 ```firefly
 True  || True  == True